Thanal (2025 film): Plot

 In the present, the constables are on night patrol when they spot a suspicious individual emerging from a sewage manhole.
 They chase him into a slum, but he escapes.
 Akilan and his fellow constables split into three groups of two to search for the suspect, believing him to be a thief.
 Akilan encounters a woman who warns them to leave the slum.
 Meanwhile, Akilan and three other constables stumble upon the head of the bank robbery gang.
 They suspect him and begin interrogating, but he kills Constable Ramesh.
 The gang leader is surrounded by his aides, prompting Akilan and the constables to flee.
 Another constable is killed by an elderly man they had met earlier in the slum.
 Akilan suggests retrieving Ramesh's phone from the spot where he was killed.
 They rush back, only to find Ramesh's body missing.
-Desperate for help, Akilan and Constable Srinivasan "Sri" break into the slum dweller woman's house, whom they met earlier.
+Desperate for help, Akilan and Constable Srinivasan "Sri" break into the woman's house, whom they met earlier.
 She warns them that they must leave her house for her and her child's safety.
 Meanwhile, Constables Hariharasudhan "Hari" and Mani are oblivious to the danger surrounding them.

-Akilan soon finds Ramesh's body and phone, attempting to call Sub-inspector Jayachandran for help, but he's unreachable.
+Akilan soon finds Ramesh's body and phone, attempting to call Jayachandran for help, but he's unreachable.
 Akilan discovers a drainage canal map, deducing the thieves' plan to loot banks in the area, including the one where he's saving money for his mother's surgery.
 Shockingly, he finds his joining order letter there.
 The head thief has kidnapped Anu to negotiate with Akilan, while Anu's father suspects they've eloped.
 Akilan suspects Jayachandran's involvement in the robberies, believing he intentionally blocked their phone numbers and brought them to the slum.
 Sri calls the police station's tea boy to fetch the frequency number, allowing them to inform the police, but corrupt Inspector Sathyamoorthy tracks their mobiles.
 The tea boy escapes and informs Sri and Akilan of the frequency.
 Akilan, Sri, reunite with Mani and Hari.
 Needing a walkie-talkie, Mani lures thieves, and Akilan attacks them successfully, retrieving one.
 But Sri gets captured, and the head thief threatens him to reveal Akilan's whereabouts.
 Akilan meets the slum dweller woman whom they met earlier.
 The head thief begins telling his backstory to Anu.